beyzaaydemir/BootCamp3/README.md

 # BootCamp3_Layout_Design
 I downloaded a design design and imported it into the figma.
 I tried to get the most suitable view for the work you added to the figma by making layout designs.
 There are three screen designs in my project.
 You can view the screenshots below.
+Databinding is used.

 <table>
 <tr>